christleijtens/sonic_pi_lacrimosa_new_year/README.md

 This is a first try on Sonic Pi to create my own track.

-It is based on Mozart's Requim sequencia Lacrimosa.
+It is based on Mozart's Requiem, sequencia "Lacrimosa".

 It uses voices generated through AWS Polly.